 - Place a heat lamp with a 100-watt basking bulb in it on the screen directly over the basking rock about 18 inches above it.
 You could choose to use a 100-watt ceramic heat emitter instead of a heat lamp if you prefer.
 Keep the heat on during the daytime, but turn it off at night.
 The daytime temperature in the basking area should be approximately 85 to 90 degrees F.

 - You'll need to place a hood equipped with a 10.0 UVB light over the rest of the tank.
 The spectrum this light provides will help keep your slider healthy.

 Cleaning the Tank

 Cleaning your slider's tank is the least pleasant part of sharing your life with these turtles, but it's completely necessary for your pet's health.
-However, you need to protect your own health, so wear a pair of rubber gloves while you're doing it.
+However, you need to protect your own health as turtles and other reptiles can carry salmonella, so wear a pair of rubber gloves while you're doing it.
 It's also a good idea to use paper towels to wipe down the tank so you can just dispose them as you finish with them.